GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ## Provide the extension icons

 An extension requires at least one icon to represent it.
 Provide icons in PNG format for the best visual results, although any format supported by WebKit including BMP, GIF, ICO, and JPEG is accepted.

+See [Supplying images][docs-icon-guidelines] for guidelines on how to design your icon.

 ### Designate toolbar icons {: #icons }